Three BTS members pocket $11.5m from sale of agency shares

 BTS concerts in North America, which sold out in minutes, and sales of content and merchandise will bolster fourth-quarter earnings, she said.

-The group is looking to reap as much earnings as possible before a mandatory two-year military conscription kicks in.
+The band are looking to reap as much earnings as possible before a mandatory two-year military conscription kicks in.

-The BTS Army, the group's huge fan base, recently succeeded in getting South Korea to revise its military service law to allow for exemptions, including allowing oldest member, Jin, who turns 29 on Saturday (Dec 4), to defer military service until end-2022.
+The BTS Army, the group's huge fan base, recently succeeded in getting South Korea to revise its military service law to allow for exemptions, including allowing oldest member, Jin, who turns 29 today, to defer military service until the end of next year.

 A spokesman for South Korea's defence ministry said last month that exempting the members from military service entirely is a sensitive matter, citing the diminishing population of young male adults in the country.